opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 ## Submit a bug report

-- **Ensure the bug was not already reported** by searching on GitLab under [Issues](https://gitlab.com/opensourcewebsite-org/opensourcewebsite-org/issues).
+- **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/opensourcewebsite-org/opensourcewebsite-org/issues).
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.
 If you find a closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-- If you're unable to find an open issue addressing the problem, [open a new one](hhttps://gitlab.com/opensourcewebsite-org/opensourcewebsite-org/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](hhttps://github.com/opensourcewebsite-org/opensourcewebsite-org/issues/new).
 When you are creating a bug report, please include as many details as possible.
 Fill out [the required template](ISSUE_TEMPLATE.md), the information it asks for helps us resolve issues faster.

 #### What is a (Good) bug report

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 When listing steps, **don't just say what you did, but explain how you did it**.
 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub/GitLab projects, or copy/pasteable snippets, which you use in those examples.
-If you're providing snippets in the issue, use [Markdown code](https://gitlab.com/help/user/markdown).
+If you're providing snippets in the issue, use [Markdown code](https://guides.github.com/features/mastering-markdown/).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.